“People do not wander around and then find themselves at the top of Mount Everest.” — Zig Ziglar

-As the story behind his prose goes, Zig Ziglar was visiting his wife’s sister who had MS. Ziglar likes to fix problems, but this was a problem that couldn’t be fixed, and he struggled with that.
+As the story behind his prose goes, Zig Ziglar was visiting his wife’s sister who had Multiple sclerosis (MS).
+Ziglar likes to fix problems, but this was a problem that couldn’t be fixed, and he struggled with that.

 On this particular visit, Ziglar was really feeling down and out.
 Then, in a moment of inspiration, one that Ziglar described as one of his most creative moments, he wrote what it’s like to be at the top.